 Facebook Pixel

-Here are some common disparities people diverse racial and ethnic communities experience when accessing mental health services:
+Here are some common disparities people of diverse racial and ethnic communities experience when accessing mental health services:

 The cost of care